-- Oncology Nurse Navigator: Our navigators are available to meet with you to provide information and emotional support, help you understand treatment options or assist with scheduling and coordination of your medical tests or appointments.
+Oncology Nurse Navigator: Our nurse navigators will meet with you to provide information and emotional support, help you understand treatment options or assist with scheduling and coordination of your medical tests or appointments.

-- Oncology Financial Navigators: work with all patients (insured and uninsured) to provide information on treatment costs and insurance benefits and help connect you to resources that may help cover or subsidize costs for treatment and cancer medications.
+Oncology Financial Navigators: We offer financial counseling for all patients (insured and uninsured).
+Their role is to provide information on treatment costs and insurance benefits and help connect you to resources that may help cover or subsidize costs for treatment and cancer medications.

 We offer a wide array of complementary programs to promote healing and relaxation, help reduce unpleasant side effects and contribute to overall well-being.
-Using complementary therapies such as aromatherapy, acupuncture, massage, and reflexology, a holistic approach is taken to the treatment of those with cancer.
-(Link to Complementary Medicine)
+We believe in holistic cancer treatment, using complementary therapies such as aromatherapy, acupuncture, massage, and reflexology.

-Nutritional Counseling: Our dietitian can help with optimizing nutrition during treatment, managing taste changes and other side effects that alter nutritional intake.
+Nutritional Counseling: Our dietitian can provide support and guidance on nutrition during treatment and in managing sensory changes in taste along other side effects that alter nutritional intake.

 Support Groups: We offer an ongoing calendar of community support groups and educational programs for you and family members, with programs for people who are newly diagnosed, in treatment and living as survivors of cancer.
-Danbury Hospital works collaboratively with Ann’s Place (link here), a cancer community support center offers support groups, classes, and social support services to those who need additional assistance.
+Danbury Hospital works collaboratively with Ann’s Place, a cancer community support center that offers support groups, classes, and social support services to those who need additional assistance.

-Palliative Care: The Western Connecticut Health Network is the first in the state to offer The Joint Commission accredited palliative care program at Danbury Hospital.
+Palliative Care: The Western Connecticut Health Network is the first in the state to have offered a JCAHO-accredited palliative care program at Danbury Hospital.
 Pain and other symptoms are not only uncomfortable, but also can present a barrier to treatment.
 That’s why symptom management is a key part of our palliative care program.
-Please make sure to communicate with us about what pain you may be feeling; we have many therapies and treatments to offer.
-(Link to Palliative Care)
+Please make sure to communicate with us about what pain you or your loved one may be feeling; we have many therapies and treatments to offer.